jackrabbit72380/Uniflow/README.md

 # Uniflow

-Uniflow is a Windows GUI Frontend for Emulation
+Uniflow is a Windows GUI Frontend for Emulation.

 It fetures a Windows-based graphical user interface that evolved from the WiiFlow and CEMUGUI projects.
 The application serves as a comprehensive frontend for emulator management & game library organization.

 The project was originally led by TOSanthony, with my initial involvement as a graphic artist.
 Following TOSanthony's departure, I assumed the role of lead developer and undertook a significant rebuild of the project after experiencing data loss.